thegleb/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * training set accuracy of 0.997
 * validation set accuracy of 0.947
 * test set accuracy of 0.909

+Due to the high training set accuracy, I suspect I have overfit the training set, and if I were to work on this further, I would try to gain more validation set accuracy at the expense of training set accuracy.

 * What was the first architecture that was tried and why was it chosen?